Princess Cruise Line Cancels All Cruises For 2 Months Due To Coronavirus

 Princess Cruise Line has voluntarily paused voyages aboard all 18 of its vessels for the next two months amid the coronavirus pandemic.
-On Thursday, March 12, the cruise line owned by Carnival, announced its “proactive response” to COVID-19 and chose to suspend all cruises in an “abundance of caution” for the next 60 days, effective immediately.
+On Thursday, March 12, the cruise line owned by Carnival announced its “proactive response” to COVID-19 and chose to suspend all cruises in an “abundance of caution” for the next 60 days, effective immediately.

 “Princess Cruises is a global vacation company that serves more than 50,000 guests daily from 70 countries as part of our diverse business, and it is widely known that we have been managing the implications of COVID-19 on two continents.
 By taking this bold action of voluntarily pausing the operations of our ships, it is our intention to reassure our loyal guests, team members and global stakeholders of our commitment to the health, safety, and well-being of all who sail with us, as well as those who do business with us, and the countries and communities we visit around the world,” said Jan Swartz, president of Princess Cruises.